dhruv1972/Assignment-Cumulative/README.md

     * Adds a new teacher.
 Expects teacher data in the request body (as JSON or form data).
 * **`POST /api/TeacherData/DeleteTeacher/{id}`**
     * Deletes the teacher with the specified `id`.
+*`POST /api/TeacherData/UpdateTeacher/{id}`: Updates the information of the teacher with the specified `id`.
+Expects updated teacher data in the request body (as JSON or form data).

 You can test these API endpoints using tools like `curl` or Postman.
 Example `curl` commands: